AnkithSharmaji/habit-tracker/README.md

     None - User did not take any action on a habit for a day

 A view to show all current habits.
 Here give an add button where you can add a new habit to track

+## How to start this project in your PC
+    1. Create a new React application using : npx create-react-app my-react-app
+    2. Navigate into your newly created React app directory
+    2. Install the all packages using the command : npm install react-router-dom redux axios
+    3. Once you're inside the project directory, you can start the development server by running : npm start

 ##
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).